ARCAD-Software/AFS/README.md

 To be able to run the server part you will have to include the following dependencies:

-* Bouncy Castle version 1.78.1.
+* Bouncy Castle version 1.80.
-* Apache Santuario XMLSec version 2.3.4
+* Apache Santuario XMLSec version 4.0.3
 * Apache Commons bundles:
-  * Commons FileUpload version 1.5
+  * Commons FileUpload version 1.5.0
-  * Commons Codec version 1.15
+  * Commons Codec version 1.18.0
-  * Commons DBUtils version 1.6
+  * Commons DBUtils version 1.8.1
-  * and Commons io version 2.13.0
+  * and Commons io version 2.18.0
-* UnboundID LDAP SDK version 6.0.5
+* Apache Jakarta Mail version 2.0.1
-* Java Mail version 1.6.2
+* UnboundID LDAP SDK version 7.0.2
-* HikariCP version 4.0.3 and the JDBC driver:
+* HikariCP version 6.2.1 and the JDBC driver:
-  * H2Database version 1.4.199
+  * H2Database (light fork) version 2.3.232
-  * PostgreSQL version 42.5.5
+  * PostgreSQL version 42.7.5
-* Groovy version 3.0.8
+* Groovy version 4.0.25
-* and the Equinox OSGi framework, a version compatible with Java 8 and at least equal to version 4.19 is required.
+* and the Equinox OSGi framework, a version compatible with Java 17 and at least equal to version 4.19 is required.
 The required bundles are only the ones related to:
   * The Declarative Service.
   * The Event Admin Service.
-  * The Equinox console.
+  * The Felix Gogo console.

 ### RCP Client

 All the above dependencies are required, except the JDBC related ones and Groovy.
-You have to import Eclipse RCP version Neon or an above version compatible with Java 8.
+You have to import Eclipse RCP version Neon or an above version compatible with Java 17.